 Financial distress affects earnings management.
 Return on equity influences earnings management.
 Earnings per share influence earnings management.
 Profit margin does not affect earnings management.
 Return on assets does not affect earnings management.
 The research only uses one measurement model, namely the Grover model as a measurement of financial distress and the Modified Jones model as a measurement of earnings management.
-Future researchers are expected to be able to add or change the measurement model, as well as considering other factors (independent variables) that are thought to influence earnings management.
+Future researchers are expected to be able to add or change the measurement model for financial distress and earnings management through analysis of the best measurement model, as well as considering other factors (independent variables) that are thought to influence earnings management.